We take a look at five awesome 4WD tracks within three hours of Brisbane for sure-fire offroad fun.

 The surfside beaches offer beach camping in certain areas and a great campsite behind the dunes at Blue Lagoon.
 Keep heading north along the beach and you’ll find Cape Moreton with its rocky headland and obligatory lighthouse.
 There’s another great campsite at Northpoint.

-The multiple peaks of Mt Barney can be seen from many parts of Brisbane – but once you are in the foothills, the city is the last thing on your mind.
+The multiple peaks of Mt Barney can be seen from many parts of Brisbane but once you are in the foothills, the city is the last thing on your mind.
 There are some great swimming holes and creeks, with some requiring a bit of hiking and others right alongside the tracks.
-The Lower Portals in the Mt Barney NP is a favourite (but a bit of a walk).
+The Lower Portals in the Mt Barney National Park is a favourite (but a bit of a walk).

 There are a few campgrounds in the area close to your favourite pastime.
 They are extremely popular at times like Easter but are often pretty peaceful during off-peak.
-Keep an eye out for an upcoming article on Condamine Gorge… for more details on 14 creek crossings in as many kilometres.

 Boating on Lake Cootharaba is very popular, as is cruising the Narrows of the Noosa River.
 If you paddle a canoe or kayak, there are a number of campsites only accessible from the river.
 The camping at Harry’s Hut is excellent but bookings are recommended.

-If the upper reaches of the Noosa River is not your thing, Teewah Beach is very accessible and some people’s heaven on earth.
+If the upper reaches of the Noosa River are not your thing, Teewah Beach is very accessible and some people’s heaven on earth.
 Plenty of beach camping is available, even if you tow a van.
 Fishing and whale watching are popular at Double Island Point.
 There is even a great right-hander for those with a surfboard on the roof (if you don’t mind sharks).

 Some tracks are overgrown (some with lantana for a bit of pin striping) and some tracks end in locked gates.
 This is part of the attraction, as tracks lead you all over the hills.
 A sense of adventure and a willingness to explore are requirements for some of the more challenging tracks.